Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators

 \subsection{Experimental Setup}

 We performed modifications on top of the cycle-accurate Stonne~\cite{munoz2021stonne} accelerator simulator to model the WS dataflow described in Section~\ref{subsec:ws_dataflow}.
 Furthermore, we extended Stonne, which originally only supported the WS dataflow, to also model the OS dataflow described in Section~\ref{subsec:os_dataflow}.
-We gathered the side-channel information using the global buffer of the simulator.
-We provide adequate bandwidth for interconnects of each data type (input, output, weight) in each simulation so that any data loads will happen in one cycle (Section~\ref{subsec:applicability} discuss relaxing of this assumption).
+We gathered the side-channel information using the simulation stat of the global buffer of the simulator.
+We provided adequate bandwidth for interconnects of each data type (input, output, weight) in each simulation so that any data loads will happen in one cycle (Section~\ref{subsec:applicability} discuss relaxing of this assumption).
 We modeled a simple pooling module in both accelerators to mimic pooling operations and extract the number of pooling operations.
-We model three concrete weight-stationary accelerator architectures from the architecture described in Section~\ref{subsec:dataflow-based DNN accelerators}: \textit{WS}($4,4$), \textit{WS}($12,4$), and \textit{WS}($24,10$).
-Similarly, we use three output stationary dataflow accelerators: \textit{OS}$(4,4)$, \textit{OS}$(10,4)$, and \textit{OS}$(20,10)$.
-We attacked and recovered popular CNN models: a 5-layer Lenet, an 8-layer AlexNet, and a 16-layer VGGnet-16 to evaluate the proposed CNN model recovery attack.
+We modeled three concrete weight stationary accelerator architectures from the architecture described in Section~\ref{subsec:dataflow-based DNN accelerators}: \textit{WS}($4,4$), \textit{WS}($12,4$), and \textit{WS}($24,10$).
+Similarly, we used three output stationary dataflow accelerators: \textit{OS}$(4,4)$, \textit{OS}$(10,4)$, and \textit{OS}$(20,10)$.
+We attacked and recovered popular CNN models: a 5-layer Lenet, an 8-layer AlexNet, a 16-layer VGGnet-16, and 28-layer YOLOv2 to evaluate the proposed CNN model recovery attack.
 Each CNN model was subjected to 10 rounds of experiments to ensure robustness and repeatability of results.
-Table~\ref{tab:final-results} shows an overview of our experimental setup.
+Table~\ref{tab:final-results} shows an overview of composition of the layers in these models.

 We conduct experiments on real hardware implementations of the two weight stationary accelerator architectures (\textit{WS(4,4), and WS(12,4)}).
 These architectures were implemented on the Alchitry Cu FPGA board, which utilizes the Lattice iCE40 HX FPGA supported by the open source tool chain IceStorm.
 The configuration parameters of the accelerator implementation in our experiments are outlined in Table~\ref{tab:acc-config}.